 The Herbs and The Adventures of Parsley Classic BBC kid's animation by Michael Bond

-On this page..... a look at a BBC info-mmercial celebrating 50 years of their kids tv output.
+On this page ..... a look at a BBC info-mmercial celebrating 50 years of their tv output aimed at children.

 They cram a lot in,although there are some notable exceptions (Clangers dropped !)
-But it's only 3 minutes long,so clearly something had to give-and at least it wasn't The Herbs.
+But it's only 3 minutes long,so clearly something had to give.
+And obviously The Herbs put in an appearance.

 PLUS 4 original BBC publicity stills to finish.Unrelated and Herbs-specific,but still BBC promotion